UllaRisager/Learn-with-Locals/_posts/2017-05-04-5-tips-to-becoming-a-better-writer.md

 ### 2. Opening

-Secondly you wanna open your story with an Opening, so in this case, ask yourself, what triggered you to start journaling?
+Secondly you'll want to open your story with an Opening, so in this case, ask yourself, what triggered you to start journaling?
 This shouldn’t be more than a few lines long.
 (No more than 7-10 sentences).

 &nbsp;